cinnData/PythonBootcamp/Projects/[PY-P] Project - Barcelona restaurants in TripAdvisor.md

 ## The data set

-In the source file `trip.csv` (zipped), every row corresponds to a restaurant.
+In the source file `trip.csv`, every row corresponds to a restaurant.
 The columns are:

 * `rank`, the current rank of the restaurant in TripAdvisor.